- Licenses & ID

 Driving with a suspended Georgia drivers license is a serious offense with serious consequences.
 A suspended license can even result in jail time if not reinstated.
 We've collected helpful information to assist you with everything you need to reinstate your Georgia license.
 Select from the options below to get started.

 Application assistance services can simplify the process for many DDS related services for a fee, including: renewing your license, applying for a license, registering a vehicle, replacing your license, changing your address and more.
-In addition to assistance in preparing official forms, the value added services and products you will receive include a comprehensive Easy Guide™ containing information relevant to your service needs; 30 days of both emergency Roadside Assistance and the Repair Assist consultation service from Road America; direct access to DMV Advisors, a state-specific help desk prepared to answer any driver-related questions or concerns you may have.
+In addition to assistance in preparing official forms, the value added services and products you will receive include a comprehensive Easy Guide™ containing information relevant to your service needs; 30 days of both emergency Roadside Assistance and the Repair Assist consultation service from Road America.
 Other benefits include an ongoing monthly newsletter and a quarterly magazine covering important updates that affect drivers, important safety tips, trends, legislative updates and ways to save money on vehicle-related services.

 2: By mail